 Extra Reading – 32 remote job websites you can use if you’re looking for more serious online work.

-When it comes to finding micro gigs, Clickworker is one of the most popular platforms around.
+When it comes to finding micro jobs, Clickworker is one of the most popular platforms around.

 Users can signup to work on Clickworker for free and set their own schedule after completing a short assessment to qualify for jobs.
 Getting high scores and producing quality work will increase the number of jobs you can take on.